rohithjayaraman/keyvaluestore/README.md

 JSONObject json = new JSONObject(jsonValue);
 result = kvs.create(key, value, 3);
 ```
+Whenever using the create method in a function, the following exceptions must be handled: FileNotFoundException, ExceededSizeLimitException, NonUniqueKeyException
 #### Reading a value
 To read a value from the file, call the read function while passing the key as the argument.
-The function returns a json value if key was found
+The function returns a json value if key was found.
+Any function that uses the read method must handle EmptyFileException, MissingKeyException, FileNotFoundException.
 ```java
 String key = "abcdefgh123456abcxysutersjsd3212";
 JSONObject json = new JSONObject();
 json = kvs.read(key);
 ```
 #### Deleting a value
 To delete a value from the file, simply call the delete function and pass key as parameter.
-The function returns true if the key was found and deleted
+The function returns true if the key was found and deleted.
+Any function that uses the delete method must handle EmptyFileException, MissingKeyException, FileNotFoundException
 ```java
 String key = "abcdefgh123456abcxysutersjsd3212";
 Boolean deletion;